phagunbaya/cachey/README.md

 - Search Objects

 Requirement:
-- In order to use phago-memo within your app, you will need to stucture your data shapes in form of a json schema.
+- In order to use cachey within your app, you will need to stucture your data shapes in form of a json schema.
 Sample json schema can be found in the test directory.

 Examples:
 1. Store Object